tinymce/tinymce-docs/rtc/troubleshooting.md

 ### Unsupported JWT signature algorithm

-RTC requires an [asymmetric signing algorithm]({{site.baseurl}}/rtc/jwt-authentication/#supportedalgorithms) for JWT identity tokens.
+RTC requires an _asymmetric signing algorithm_ for JWT identity tokens.
 Asymmetric signatures use separate private and public keys; the public key stored on the {{site.cloudname}} server can only be used to verify signatures, not create new ones.
 The private key, used to create new signatures, remains private.

+For a list of supported algorithms, see: [RTC JWT Authentication - Supported algorithms]({{site.baseurl}}/rtc/jwt-authentication/#supportedalgorithms).

 ### Time-based error messages